bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 - The Macro project for Scala is evolving *quickly*.
     - They release and add new features *far more frequently* than Scala does.
-- “Macro Paradise” is a compiler plugin meant to bring the Macro improvements into Scala[^¶] as they become available.
+- “Macro Paradise” is a compiler plugin meant to bring Macro improvements into Scala[^¶] as they become available.
     - One of the features currently existing purely in Macro Paradise is Macro Annotations.
 - You can learn more about Macro Paradise at [http://docs.scala-lang.org/overviews/macros/paradise.html](http://docs.scala-lang.org/overviews/macros/paradise.html)